Update on Receiving Referrals

 (Other languages: Spanish)

-Rebecca Lahey (she/her) is the Director of Integrated Mental Health and Wellness in the Department of Social Work and Community Health.
-She oversees the psychotherapy services provided by her team of clinicians to RUSH staff, students, and community members and is passionate about supporting the well-being of individuals and the community.
-Her team provides mental health support through our outpatient clinic, in partnership with certain RUSH specialty care clinics, and through RUSH Wellness.
-Additionally, she is an instructor in the Department of Social Work in the College of Health Sciences in RUSH University and is proud to support RUSH’s efforts to improve health equity.
-Rebecca’s background is as a bilingual psychotherapist in Spanish with expertise in trauma, depression and anxiety, acculturation, adjustment to major life transitions, and interpersonal or relationship difficulties.
-She received her bachelor’s in social work and a BA in Spanish from University of Wisconsin-Madison and her master’s in social work from Loyola University, specializing in healthcare as well as immigration and acculturation.
+Rebecca (she/her) is the director of Integrated Mental Health and Wellness in the Department of Social Work and Community Health.
+She oversees the psychotherapy services provided by her team of clinicians to Rush staff, students and community members and is passionate about supporting the well-being of individuals and the community.
+Her team provides mental health support through our outpatient clinic, in partnership with certain Rush specialty care clinics, and through Rush Wellness.
+Additionally, she is an instructor in the Department of Social Work in the College of Health Sciences at Rush University and is proud to support Rush’s efforts to improve health equity.
+Rebecca’s background is as a bilingual psychotherapist in Spanish with expertise in trauma, depression and anxiety, acculturation, adjustment to major life transitions and interpersonal or relationship difficulties.
+She received her bachelor’s degree in social work and a bachelor’s degree in Spanish from University of Wisconsin-Madison.
+She also received her master’s degree in social work from Loyola University, specializing in health care, immigration and acculturation.